Effect

 import 'package:signals/signals.dart';

-final fullName = computed(() => name.value + " " + surname.value);
+final name = signal("Jane");final surname = signal("Doe");final fullName = computed(() => name.value + " " + surname.value);

-final dispose = effect(() => print(fullName.value));
+// Logs: "Jane Doe"final dispose = effect(() => print(fullName.value));

-// Destroy effect and subscriptions
+// Destroy effect and subscriptionsdispose();

-// Even the computed `fullName` signal won't change, because it knows
+// Update does nothing, because no one is subscribed anymore.// Even the computed `fullName` signal won't change, because it knows// that no one listens to it.surname.value = "Doe 2";

 Cleanup Callback